Jobsy/se-full-stack-takehome-challenge/README.md

 # Script
 TODO: add ports and package.json scripts for dynamically starting the app.
+To use the app for now, you have to change the post to 8080 when running locally and to 8181 when running with docker compose.

 # Microservices: Cloud Gateway, Discovery Service, and Favourite